-Our program seek proposals that have clear relevance to New York’s agriculture community, demonstrated producer support, and the ability to deliver farm-level economic impact over time.
+Our program seeks proposals that have clear relevance to New York’s agriculture community, demonstrated producer support, and the ability to deliver farm-level economic impact over time.
 We believe that agriculture is constantly changing and that it is critical that farmers have sound science to help them evolve their practices.

 We are asking applicants to carefully review our mission statement and portfolio priorities and show us how your proposed work will create and share knowledge that will ultimately result in measurable farm-level impact.
 We want you to help farmers know what works to solve their most pressing challenges or leverage their biggest opportunities.

 We are particularly interested in proposals that accelerate practice adoption.

 Ideas include, but are not limited to:

 - Demonstrating the value of new technology and tools.
 We call this the “Consumer Reports” approach.
 How will your work help farmers understand which new tools or practices are most valuable, and in which situations?

 - Increasing the use of data-based decision-making on farms.

 - Projects that help farmers see the economic value of practices to their business.